Diesel Fuel Tax – Biofuels Frequently Asked Questions (FAQs)Open All Close All

 This credit is available for the tax-paid biodiesel portion of dyed blended biodiesel fuel removed from a terminal rack on and after January 1, 2016.

-In addition to being a supplier of diesel fuel and being required to file a Supplier of Diesel Fuel Tax Return, CDTFA-501-DD you may be required to register for a California Seller’s Permit and collect and remit the sales and use tax to the CDTFA.
+In addition to being a supplier of diesel fuel and being required to file a, CDTFA-501-DD, Supplier of Diesel Fuel Tax Return you may be required to register for a California Seller's Permit and collect and remit the sales and use tax to the CDTFA.

-For more information please see Publication 96, Biofuels and California Tax.
-Publication 96 addresses common questions regarding the application of diesel fuel tax as well as the sales and use tax on biofuels, including biodiesel, straight vegetable oil (svo), and waste vegetable oil (wvo) transactions in California.
-Additional information on biofuels may be found in the Special Taxes and Fees Newsletter or archive of Fuel Taxes Newsletters, or you may call the Customer Service Center at 1-800-400-7115.
+For more information please read Publication 96, Biodiesel and California Tax.
+Publication 96 addresses common questions regarding the application of diesel fuel tax as well as the sales and use tax on biofuels, including biodiesel, SVO, and WVO transactions in California.
+For additional information you may call the CDTFA's Customer Service Center at 1-800-400-7115 (CRS:711) and select the option for Special Taxes and Fees.
+Customer service representatives are available weekdays from 8:00 a.m. to 5:00 p.m.
+(Pacific time), except state holidays.